jenkinsci/electricflow-plugin/README.md

 }
 ```

-## Deploy Application using CloudBees CD
+## Deploying applications using CloudBees CD

 This integration allows you to deploy an application using CloudBees CD.